rebo/proof_of_concept_seed_hooks/README.md

 ```
 See the first State Hook Example for a comparision: https://reactjs.org/docs/hooks-overview.html

-It's possible to write 'custom hooks' for instance form validation that allows the below to all happen in a view function (Note that this is just a toy example and not fully usable):
+It's also possible to write 'custom hooks' for instance form validation that allows the below to all happen in a view function (Note that this is just a toy example and not fully usable):

 ```rust
 #[topo::nested]